Home Compare TELIA.ST vs TMUS

 Telia Company AB (publ) vs T-Mobile US: Which Stock Looks Stronger in 2026?

-T-Mobile US leads structurally, with valuation as the clearest single gap between the two profiles.
+The structural profiles are close, with T-Mobile US carrying a narrow edge on valuation.
 Telia Company AB (publ) still leads on profitability and stability, which keeps the comparison from looking entirely one-sided.
 In the market, Telia Company AB (publ) carries the stronger setup — intact trend against T-Mobile US's broken trend.
 That leaves a split case: the structural lead stays with T-Mobile US, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (TELIA.ST: STOXX 600, TMUS: Nasdaq 100).